milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Welcome dinner.md

 Ingram: "What's that?
 You'd love to?
 Sounds good, I'll be counting on you to make tomorrow's breakfast then."

-Kai: "Listen to me!"
+Kai: "Agh, just listen to me!
+Let me talk!"

+Annelise: "G-guys, please. . ."

 *I watch as Ingram and Kai continue to banter.
-It's a bit jarring to see Ingram teasing Kai like this, considering his usual calm demeanor.
-Akira notices me staring and gestures closer to me, speaking in a quiet tone so as to not draw any attention.*
+It's a bit jarring to see Ingram teasing Kai like this, considering his usual calm demeanor.*

+*Akira notices me staring and gestures closer to me, speaking in a quiet tone so as to not draw any attention.*

 Akira: "Surprised?"